 Samsung reportedly plans to send out an AR/VR headset to developers next year.

-South Korean outlet Electronic Times reports Samsung has already built prototypes and is testing samples for production.
+South Korean outlet ETNews reports Samsung has already built prototypes and is testing samples for production.
 The idea is to give developers the hardware and SDK to build content “to create a market by creating an ecosystem rather than hastily launching products”.

 Samsung has been the hardware partner for both Meta and Microsoft’s VR ambitions, but hasn’t yet taken a stab as a platform provider.